runrig-coop/hedgerows/index.md

 those same years, beginning with her highly praised _Governing the Commons_ in 1990, and culminating with the 2009 Nobel Prize in economics for her analysis of common-pool resources.
-In 2006 Silvia Federici's groundbreaking work, _Caliban and the Witch_, forever linked the history of the commons and enclosure to her Marxist feminist theories of social reproduction and primitive accumulation.
+In 2006 Silvia Federici's groundbreaking work, _Caliban and the Witch_, forever linked the history of the commons and enclosure to the Marxist feminist critiques of social reproduction and primitive accumulation.
 It should also come as no great shock that a wealth of contemporary literature on the commons emerged from the fields of social ecology and degrowth economics.